 Apply for any prestigious fellowships for which you may be eligible.
 Other opportunities will be listed on the e-noticeboard.
 These awards are more prestigious and often more generous than government or internal UCT funding.
-Deadlines can fall as much as nine months before the start of the degree.
+Deadlines can fall as much as 9 months before the start of the degree.

 To be considered for a UCT merit award you must have also have applied for funding from the NRF.
 You cannot hold both an NRF award and a UCT merit award so these scholarships serve to support academically strong students who are unsuccessful in their application to the NRF.

-Regrettably most UCT and NRF awards are supplementary and do not cover the full cost of study (fees and living expenses).
+Most UCT and NRF awards are supplementary and do not cover the full cost of study (fees and living expenses).
 Students are permitted to undertake limited part-time work to supplement their income from these awards.
-Some part-time positions such as demonstratorships, teaching assistantships or research assistantships may be available in your host department.
-Contact the Head of Department for more information about such opportunities.
+Some part-time positions such as demonstrator-ships, teaching assistantships or research assistantships may be available in your host department.
+Contact the head of department for more information about such opportunities.